What is the difference between Fussy Vegan Scan Pro and Fussy Vegan Scanner?

 You can view all of the products that you have saved to your favorites list here.
 You can delete any products from your favorites list by tapping the edit button or by left swiping an entry.

 Searching for ingredients and additives is exactly the same as manually searching for a product.
+You can also search products by ingredient.

 Tap on the three dots to view more options: